SoftUni-Internal/interactive-content/EN/02-Methods/01-What-Is-a-Method.md

 - Methods make code more readable and easier to debug

-  - for example, a method called `printHello()` explains to a great degree what its putspse might be
+  - for example, a method called `printHello()` explains to a great degree what its purpose might be

 - **Simplify problems** - local variables and statements of a method **can not be seen from outside the method**